carpentries-incubator/pangenomics/_episodes/10-tda-in-pangenomes.md

 We have a dictionary of dictionaries.
 Every key in the dictionary is a family and in the values we have how many genes are from each genome in each family.

-Now, we want to obtain a dataFrame with the information of the time of births, death and persistence of every simplice (i.e. every family).
-First we will obtain this information from our object `d_simplex_time` and we will save in tree lists.
+Now, we want to obtain a dataframe with information on the time of births, death, and persistence of every simplex (i.e. every family).
+First, we will obtain this information from our object `d_simplex_time` and we will save it in tree lists.

 ~~~
 births = []